tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 Tell students that today's class will begin with advanced evaluation metrics, such as the ROC curve and AUC, that are used to evaluate deep learning models.

-Open the lesson slides and navigate to the _Introducing the ROC Curve and AUC" section_ and highlight the following:
+Open the lesson slides and navigate to the _Introducing the ROC Curve and AUC section_ and highlight the following:

 * The confusion matrix is one method that is used to assess the performance of a binary classification model.